-This Draft Damage Assessment and Restoration Plan (DARP) has been prepared by the natural resource trustees to restore natural resources and resource services injured or lost due to the discharge of oil from the Pepco Potomac River Substation and spill response activities.
-This Draft DARP is intended to inform the public about the natural resource injuries caused by the Pepco Potomac Spill and restoration alternatives that could compensate for those injuries.
+This Damage Assessment and Restoration Plan/Environmental Compliance Analysis (DARP/ECA) has been prepared by the natural resource trustees to restore natural resources and resource services injured or lost due to the discharge of oil from the Pepco Potomac River Substation and spill response activities.
+This DARP/ECA is intended to inform the public about the natural resource injuries caused by the Pepco Potomac Spill and restoration alternatives that could compensate for those injuries.

 This document was prepared in accordance with the Oil Pollution Act (OPA, 33 U.S.C. §§ 2701, et seq.), the OPA Natural Resource Damage Assessment (NRDAR) regulations (15 C.F.R.
-Part 990), the System Unit Resource Protection Act (SURPA, 54 U.S.C. § 100721-100725), and other applicable laws and regulations.
+Part 990), the System Unit Resource Protection Act (SURPA, 54 U.S.C. §§ 100721-100725), and other applicable laws and regulations.

-The natural resource trustees that manage or control the natural resources and their services affected by the Pepco Potomac Spill include the United States Department of Commerce (DOC), acting through the National Oceanic and Atmospheric Administration (NOAA); the United States Department of the Interior (DOI), acting through the National Park System (NPS) and the United States Fish and Wildlife Service (USFWS); and the District of Columbia (DC), acting through the Department of Energy and Environment (DOEE) (collectively referred to as the "Trustees").
-The National Oceanic and Atmospheric Administration, although a trustee, has deferred formal participation in the DARP but will participate in an advisory-only role.
+The natural resource trustees that manage or control the natural resources and their services affected by the Pepco Potomac Spill include the United States Department of Commerce (DOC), acting through the National Oceanic and Atmospheric Administration (NOAA); the United States Department of the Interior (DOI), acting through the NPS and the United States Fish and Wildlife Service (USFWS); and the District of Columbia (DC), acting through its Department of Energy and Environment (DOEE) (collectively referred to as the "Trustees").
+NOAA, although a trustee, has deferred formal participation in the DARP/ECA but will participate in an advisory-only role.

 Using existing information and applicable literature sources, the Trustees evaluated the nature and extent of injuries to natural resources and their services.
-The injuries evaluated included those to benthic macroinvertebrate community, fish communities, and migratory birds in the Potomac River and adjacent shoreline areas, and lost human use of natural resources (e.g., lost recreational use of a park trail).
+The injuries evaluated included those to benthic macroinvertebrate communities, fish communities, and migratory birds in the Potomac River and adjacent shoreline areas, and lost human use of natural resources (e.g., lost recreational use of a park trail).
 The Trustees identified and evaluated potential alternatives that would restore or replace natural resources and/or their services to compensate for the losses from the Pepco Potomac Spill.